 Logging product feedback

 The browser extension Shipright Catch makes it super fast for anyone in the company to log feature requests, needs, and pain points expressed by users.
-It helps store such feedback in seconds instead of minutes (or even worse: not tracking them at all)
+It helps store such feedback in seconds instead of minutes (or even worse: not tracking them at all).
+Read more in detail on capturing product feedback exactly works right here.

 When feedback is submitted, Shipright keeps the respective team member in the loop on whatever happens with that feedback through e-mail digests.